jdansb/jdansb.github.io/README.md

 # Jhordan Silveira de Borba
 Welcome to my humble personal website.
-If you are interested in my econophysics study notes, you can find them [here](https://jdansb.github.io/Econophysics/) (or a PDF version in Portuguese [here](https://github.com/jdansb/Econophysics/blob/main/files/Tese.pdf)).
+If you are interested in my econophysics study notes, you can find them [here](https://jdansb.github.io/Econophysics/) (or a PDF version in Portuguese [here](https://github.com/jdansb/Econophysics/blob/main/files/Tese.pdf)), or if it's about my project on quantum mechanics, that one is [here](https://jdansb.github.io/The-Quantum-Foundations-Project/).

 # CURRICULUM